-Semester 2, 2023 Commencement
+Semester 2, 2024 Commencement

 End of week 1 Submit a thesis timeline to your supervisor.
 End of week 3 Submit Human Ethics application if applicable.
-Friday 8 th March, 2024 (Unless otherwise negotiated with your supervisor) A full draft of the thesis to be submitted to your supervisor by 5.00 p.m. or earlier.
+Friday, 7 March 2025 (Unless otherwise negotiated with your supervisor) A full draft of the thesis to be submitted to your supervisor by 5.00 p.m.
 The draft should be fully written, with footnotes and up-to- date bibliography.
 The supervisor will read and comment on this draft.
 The supervisor is under no obligation to read drafts submitted later than this deadline.
 A supervisor is not required to read multiple drafts of a thesis.
-Friday 10 th May, 2024 The final submission date.
+Friday, 9 May 2025 The final submission date.
 An electronic copy must be submitted to the minor thesis subject's LMS page (Part 2), via Turnitin on or before the due date.
 Students should note that this is an examination date and unless there are exceptional circumstances, extensions will not be approved.

-Note: You should not submit the thesis without your supervisor viewing and approving the final document.
+Note: You should not submit your thesis without your supervisor viewing and approving the final document.